ifelipebj/PrometheeTools/README.md

 #### PROMETHEE Outranking Method

-PROMETHEE is a multicriteria method that quantifies preference relationships and obtains net flows, generating a ranking that reflects the decision-maker's preferences.
+PROMETHEE is a multicriteria method that quantifies preference relationships and obtains the positive, negative and net flows of the alternatives, generating a rankings that reflect the decision-maker's preferences.
 This function applies PROMETHEE I (partial ranking) and PROMETHEE II (full ranking).
 This function can be used with a large number of alternatives.

 Usage: